clue/qdatastream/README.md

 The `QString` and `QChar` types use the `ext-mbstring` for converting between different character encodings.
-If this extension is missing, then special characters outside of ASCII range will be replaced with a `?` placeholder.
+If this extension is missing, then special characters outside of ASCII/ISO5589-1 range will be replaced with a `?` placeholder.
-This means that the string `hällo!` will be converted to `h?llo!` instead.
+This means that the string `hällo € 10!` will be converted to `hällo ?
+10!` instead.
+Installing `ext-mbstring` is highly recommended.

 ## Tests